Why study linguistics?

 - Work on language documentation or conduct fieldwork

-- Work in the publishing industry, as a technical writer, or as a journalist
+- Work in the publishing industry (e.g. as an editor, technical writer or journalist)

 - Work for a testing agency